Transition Moments in Hussain-Gambles Interview Essay

 Procedures

 The transcript was read three times after listening to the audio file to identify the initial codes.
-The codes were determined manually by identifying all unique data segments showing a particular meaning (Familiarisation and coding, 2022).
-An auxiliary question approach was used to optimise the coding, as shown in Figure 1.
+The codes were determined manually by identifying all unique data segments showing a particular meaning (Familiarisation and Coding, 2022).
+An auxiliary question approach was used to optimize the coding, as shown in Figure 1.
 Subsequently, the initial codes were combined into related themes, among which the three most appealing themes were selected for this report.
-MS Excel was used to create a visualisation of the detected themes.
+MS Excel was used to create a visualization of the detected themes.
 It is worth pointing out that in the following sections, the separate numbers in brackets at the end of sentences indicate the corresponding lines of the transcript.

 A series of supporting questions used to simplify coding